 Proximity tokens come in various forms ranging from cards to fobs.

 Key fobs are a great, compact solution – small enough to fit on a key ring or lanyard for extra convenience.
 They are also highly durable – perfect for frequent use.
 Ideal for use in hotels, sports clubs, offices, factories, schools, banks or in multi-occupancy buildings such as apartment blocks, gated communities or single domestic residences.

 Proximity Cards allow organizations and businesses to print out personalised tokens, using the company's logo or photo identification.
 It can also be utilised for one-time visitor use – perfect for applications with high visitor flow and larger commercial facilities.

-Proximity Access Control Benefits
+Benefits of Proximity Access Control

 - Safe and Healthy Environment.
 With the onslaught of COVID, organisations have to rethink their current security systems and think of ways to introduce more touch-free security equipment to minimise the spread of the virus.
 Proximity access control helps you to do just that – no more keypads and biometrics, all visitors have to do is to present the card within the reading range.

 - Saving Time and Money.
 Proximity access control offers benefits that go beyond security – it can also help you to better manage your visitor flow.
 Instead of signing in with pen and paper, organisations can use their access control system to track and monitor their employees and visitors.
 Security professionals and managers will have access to reports that contain a list of all people that entered and exited the building, along with precise time and duration of the visit.
 Employees, on the other hand, don't have to waste precious time on filling in the sign-in cards.